pts/minilibc686/README.md

 * Make sure that the binary output is bitwise identical with NASM 2.13.02: `NASM=nasm build.sh`.
 * Rebuild the uClibc 0.9.30.1 within pts-tcc for `-march=i686` (1995).
   Currently it's built for the newer `-march=pentium3` (1999).
-* ELF patch: .o change a symbol from global to weak in an .o file
 * ELF patch: .o change section alignments

 __END__